Subscribe to get strategies for living a more authentic and meaningful life.

 But still, leaving college was the only way for me to follow my love for music and sound.

 “When we least expect it, life sets us a challenge to test our courage and willingness to change; at such a moment, there is no point in pretending that nothing has happened or in saying that we are not yet ready.
 The challenge will not wait.
 Life does not look back.
 A week is more than enough time for us to decide whether or not to accept our destiny.”
 Paulo Coelho

 Within 4 months of leaving, I met a musician who would change my life.
 Eddy Grant, chart-topping musician and member of one of the United Kingdom's first racially integrated pop/rock groups provided a career opportunity that proved a unique training ground for me.
 It started with me being a resident backing vocalist on his label where I breathed, ate and slept music for 3 happy years.

 One thing I recognised from my experiences is that in order to do what you love, you need to trust your intuition to take bold steps, to be persistent and adaptable, even in the face of fear.
 Now I am able to recognise this struggle of being unfulfilled when I see people who are surviving, or existing as life is passing by, instead of them connecting with who they truly are.
 I believe that everyone is able to express themselves authentically.
-And the cool thing is, I get to use my gift to help them overcome their obstacles and create a life filled with joy and happiness.
+And the cool thing is, I get to use my gift to help them overcome their obstacles and create a more meaningful life through their authentic expression.

 My journey so far has allowed me to exploit tools like, Neuro Linguistic Programming (NLP), Hypnosis, Thought Field Therapy (TFT), Sound Healing and Shamanic practices; reflecting my intention to be more, to serve more.